King West: Then & Now

 - EFS (a 5,000 sq. ft. nightclub with leather furniture, rooftop patio and DJs)

 Because the Fashion and Entertainment Districts overlap at Front Street and Spadina, King West has the distinction of being in both places at once!

 That means residents can enjoy a wide variety of entertainment options, including movies at the TIFF Bell Lightbox, strolling along Canada’s Walk of Fame, or celeb-spotting at the Toronto International Film Festival.

 If you prefer live entertainment, check out the Princess of Wales Theatre.

-The cultural landmark has shows for all people and ages, including new hits like Come From Away and Charlie and the Chocolate Factory, to classics like Mamma Mia!
+The cultural landmark has shows for all people and ages, including classics such as Cats and The Phantom of the Opera to new hits like Come From Away.

-Finally, sports fans have so much to be excited about.
+Finally, sports fans have a lot to be excited about.

-Rolling Stone declares that “Over the past few years Toronto…has become one of the primary sports hubs on the continent.”
+Rolling Stone states “Over the past few years Toronto…has become one of the primary sports hubs on the continent.”

 Hockey, basketball, baseball, soccer—it’s all here.

 - Fantastic parks, including Stanley Park, Massey Harris Park and Joseph Workman Park